 The adoption of ASU 2009-17 on January 1, 2010 resulted in an increase of CHF 15.0 billion to our consolidated balance sheet and a reduction in total shareholders' equity of CHF 2.2 billion, net of tax.
 The consolidation of these entities did not have an impact on tier 1 capital or risk-weighted assets.
-For further information, refer to Note 24 - Transfers of financial assets and variable interest entities.
+The disclosures required by ASU 2009-17 will be included in the Financial Report 2Q10, which will be published on our website and filed with the SEC on or about August 5, 2010.